 In the summer of 2005, I taught a short course on proof theory with Henry Towsner.

-Here are some of the courses I teach regularly at Carnegie Mellon:
+Here are some of the courses I used to teach regularly at Carnegie Mellon:

 Here are some notes on classical and constructive logic: pdf.